 Poland Student Visa Requirements

-Poland has one of the best education systems among all the European countries; therefore, admissions in Poland’s universities are very competitive.
-If you’re not an EU citizen, you will need a Polish Schengen Visa, but if you are a student, you will need a Poland student visa.
-In this post, we are going to talk about Poland’s requirements for student visas, how to apply for one and what to expect.
+Poland has one of the best education systems among all the European countries; therefore, admissions in Poland's universities are very competitive.
+If you're not an EU citizen, you will need a Polish Schengen Visa, but if you are a student, you will need a Poland student visa.
+This guide covers Poland's requirements for student visas, how to apply for one and what to expect.

 Types of Student Visas for Poland